oninebx/blog/_posts/2025-09-16-thinking-in-ddd-understanding-entities-value-objects-and-aggregates-through-a-crowdfunding-page.md

 ### E﻿ntities

+An **Entity** is a domain object defined by its unique identity rather than its attributes.
+It can have mutable state and encapsulate business rules that govern its lifecycle and interactions with related objects.
+Entities often aggregate or reference other entities and value objects, ensuring consistency within their boundaries.

-* **Page**: The Page itself is the aggregate root.
-It encapsulates the campaign’s lifecycle, enforces business rules, and anchors relationships with other objects.
+* **Page**: Page is an Entity because it has a persistent identity and mutable state, and it is the **aggregate root** because it encapsulates the campaign’s lifecycle, enforces business rules, and anchors all related entities and value objects, providing a clear and consistent transactional boundary for the crowdfunding campaign.
-* **Donation**: Represents financial contributions from supporters, capturing donor, amount, and time of donation.
-* **Comment**: Records feedback or encouragement from supporters, linked to the campaign and its author.
-* **Beneficiary**: The recipient of the funds, which may differ from the Page owner.
+* **Donation**: Donation is an Entity because each contribution has a unique identity, a lifecycle like created, processed, and potentially refunded or canceled, and enforces business rules like valid donor and positive amounts.
+It maintains relationships with its Page and Donor, allowing the system to track and manage each donation consistently.
+* **Comment**: Comment is an Entity because each comment has a unique identity that distinguishes it from all other comments, even if multiple comments have the same content, author, or timestamp.
+Its identity ensures that the system can track, reference, or manage each comment individually.
+* **Beneficiary**: Beneficiary is an Entity because it has a persistent identity, a mutable lifecycle, and relationships with Pages and Donations.
+Its identity ensures that funds are accurately tracked, business rules are enforced, and accountability is maintained, even when multiple beneficiaries have similar attributes.